xebialabs-community/xld-jbossdm-restarter-plugin/README.md

 # Preface #

-This document describes the functionality provided by the jbossdm-restarter plugin.
+This document describes the functionality provided by the xld-jbossdm-restarter plugin.

 See the **XL Deploy Reference Manual** for background information on XL Deploy and deployment concepts.